celediel/A-Sinking-Feeling/README.md

 vary greatly from character to character, while armour class and weight are static across the board.
 For a happy medium between the frustration of realism and frustration-free video game-ness, I recommend the default values, and not wearing heavy armour whilst swimming, but the options are there for those who desire them.

+Enable debug logging, and check MWSE for the exact values being used.

 ## Requirements ##
 MGE XE with MWSE @ [Nexus Mods](https://www.nexusmods.com/morrowind/mods/41102) \(Make sure you run MWSE-Update.exe\)